kif-framework/KIF/README.md

 	@end

-The next step is to implement a scenario to test the login (+[KIFTestScenario scenarioToLogin]).
-We'll implement the scenarios as category class methods on KIFTestScenario.
+The next step is to implement a scenario to test the login (`+[KIFTestScenario scenarioToLogin]`).
+We'll implement the scenarios as category class methods on `KIFTestScenario`.
 This will allow us to easily add on these category methods without needing additional subclasses, and the method name provides a unique identifier for referencing each scenario.
-Your KIFTestScenario category should look something like this:
+Your `KIFTestScenario` category should look something like this:

 *KIFTestScenario+EXAdditions.h*